Berkeley-CS61B/website-sp24/labs/lab09/index.md

 this information into a `TETile[][]` and return it.

-Based on the requirements mentioned in `saveBoard`, you can assume that each line is separated by "\n" and that the orientation of the board is correct (keep in mind that if your `saveBoard`
-doesn't follow the exact format mentioned, it might affect your `loadBoard`).
+Based on the requirements mentioned in `saveBoard`, you can assume that each line is separated by "\n" and that the orientation of the board is correct, that is treat the bottom left as (0, 0) (keep in mind that if your `saveBoard` doesn't follow the exact format mentioned, it might affect your `loadBoard`).
 For this part, you might find the `split` and `charAt` function from the `String` class useful.

 {: .task}
 Implement the method `loadBoard`. **Since we're loading in the game, make sure to initialize